Vincent-Turel/Unity-ChessGame/README.md

 Our AI has been developped using a minimax algorithm with alpha beta pruning to improve performances and speed.
 It works with a depth parameter which is set up to 1, 2 and 3 for Easy Medium and Hard respectively.
 For a depth greater than 3 the algorithm takes too long to process.

+There are also many funny sounds/animations/explosions to discover !

+## How to execute

+Simply download the lastest release, unzip the build and use the executable in it.

 ## Screenshots

 ### Main menu :